Todo sobre el Art Nouveau

 Liberty & Co - Art Nouveau

-Many Art Nouveau designers made a name for themselves working exclusively for these retailers before moving in other directions.
-Architect Peter Behrens, for example, designed just about everything from teapots to book covers, billboards, exhibition hall interiors, utensils and furniture, eventually becoming the first industrial designer when in 1907 he was in charge of the entire design. design work for AEG, the German General Electric.
+Many Art Nouveau designers made their names working exclusively for these retailers before moving in other directions.
+The architect Peter Behrens, for example, designed just about everything from teapots to book covers, billboards, exhibition hall interiors, utensils and furniture, eventually becoming the first industrial designer when in 1907 he was in charge of the entire design work for AEG, the German General Electric.

 Peter Behrens Art Nouveau

-The influence of Art Nouveau on culture: what came after
+The influence of Art Nouveau on culture: what came next

-Although many of its practitioners had made the "form must follow function" doctrine central to their ethos, some designers tended to be lavish in their use of decoration, and the style began to be criticized for being too elaborate.
-In a sense, as the style matured, it began to revert to the very habits it had spurned, and a growing number of opponents began to claim that instead of refreshing the design, it had merely swapped the old for the superficially new.
-Even using new methods of mass production, the intensive craftsmanship involved in much of Art Nouveau design prevented it from becoming truly accessible to a mass audience, as its exponents had initially hoped it might be.
-In some cases, such as in Darmstadt, lax international copyright laws also prevented artists from profiting monetarily from their designs.
+Although many of its practitioners had made the doctrine "form must follow function" the center of their ethos, some designers tended to be lavish in their use of decoration, and the style began to be criticized as too elaborate.
+In a sense, as the style matured, it began to revert to the same habits it had despised, and a growing number of opponents began to claim that instead of revamping the design, it had simply swapped out the old for the superficially new.
+Even using new methods of mass production, the intensive craftsmanship involved in much of Art Nouveau design prevented it from becoming truly accessible to a mass audience, as its exponents had initially hoped it might.
+In some cases, such as Darmstadt, lax international copyright laws also prevented artists from profiting monetarily from their designs.

 Art Nouveau's association with exhibitions also soon contributed to its downfall.
-To begin with, most of the fair buildings were temporary structures that were demolished immediately after the event closed.
-But more importantly, the expositions themselves, while held under the guise of promoting education, international understanding, and peace, tended to fuel rivalry and competition among nations due to the inherently comparative nature of the exhibition. exhibition.
-Many countries, including France and Belgium, considered Art Nouveau as potential candidates for the title of "national style", in the face of accusations of foreign origins or subversive political overtones of Art Nouveau, for example in France, it was variously associated with designers Belgians and German merchants, and was sometimes the style used in socialist buildings, turning public opinion against it.
-With a few notable exceptions where it enjoyed a committed circle of dedicated local patrons, by 1910 Art Nouveau had almost completely disappeared from the European design landscape.
+For starters, most of the fair's buildings were temporary structures that were demolished immediately after the event closed.
+But more importantly, the exhibitions themselves, while held under the guise of promoting education, international understanding, and peace, tended to fuel rivalry and competition among nations due to the inherently comparative nature of culture. exhibition.
+Many countries, including France and Belgium, considered Art Nouveau as potential candidates for the title of "national style", faced with accusations of foreign origins or subversive political overtones of Art Nouveau, for example in France, it was variously associated with designers Belgians and German merchants, and was sometimes the style used in socialist buildings, turning public opinion against it.
+With a few notable exceptions where it enjoyed a committed circle of dedicated local patrons, by 1910 Art Nouveau had disappeared from the European design landscape almost entirely.

-The death of Art Nouveau began in Germany and Austria, where designers such as Peter Behrens, Josef Hoffmann, and Koloman Moser began adopting a more restrained, more severely geometric aesthetic as early as 1903.
+The death of Art Nouveau began in Germany and Austria, where designers such as Peter Behrens, Josef Hoffmann, and Koloman Moser began to embrace a more spare, more severely geometric aesthetic as early as 1903.
 That year, many designers formerly associated with the Vienna Secession founded the collective known as the Wiener Werkstätte, whose preference for sharply angular and rectilinear shapes recalled a more precise, industrial-inspired aesthetic that omitted any overt reference to nature.

-This reification of machine-made design qualities was underscored in 1907 by two key events: the installation of Behrens as head of all AEG corporate design, from buildings to products to advertising, making him the world's first industrial designer; and the founding of the German Werkbund, the formal alliance between industrialists and designers that increasingly attempted to define a system of product types based on standardization.
-Combined with a newfound respect for classicism, and inspired in part by the 1893 Chicago World's Fair and the official blessing of the City Beautiful movement in the United States, this machine-inspired aesthetic would eventually develop after World War I. , in the style that we now belatedly call Art Deco .
+This reification of machine-made design qualities was underscored in 1907 by two key events: Behrens' installation as head of all AEG corporate design, from buildings to products to advertising, making him the world's first industrial designer; and the founding of the German Werkbund, the formal alliance between industrialists and designers that increasingly sought to define a system of product types based on standardization.
+Combined with a new respect for classicism, and inspired in part by the World's Fair in Chicago in 1893 and with the official blessing of the City Beautiful movement in the United States, this machine-inspired aesthetic would eventually develop after World War I. , in the style we now belatedly call Art Deco .

 Its purely commercial character was most succinctly expressed at the Exposition Internationale des Arts Décoratifs et Industriels Modernes in Paris in 1925, the event that, in the 1960s, would give Art Deco its name.
 Combined with a new respect for classicism, inspired in part by the World's Fair in Chicago in 1893 and with the official blessing of the City Beautiful movement in the United States, this machine-inspired aesthetic would eventually develop after World War I, in the style we now belatedly call Art Deco .